-With support from Memorial University’s Office of Public Engagement, Food Producers Forum is pulling together representatives of food organizations and groups from across Newfoundland and Labrador to plan an in-depth conference focused on rebuilding food production and food security for the Fall of 2021.
+With support from Memorial University’s Office of Public Engagement, Food Producers Forum will be gathering representatives of food organizations and community groups across Newfoundland and Labrador for an in-depth conference on rebuilding food production and food security in our province.

 This event is being developed by a planning group that includes board members of Food Producers Forum, representatives of Memorial University, Western Environment Centre and The Provincial Department of Fisheries, Forestry and Agriculture.

 Building a Sustainable Food System in Newfoundland & Labrador

 In this time of climate crisis and food insecurity, we need to rebuild a system of sustainable food production in our province based on the health of our soil and our communities.